MICROBLADING PRECARE: General Considerations

 - On the day of the operation come in comfortable clothes.
 I recommend wearing dark clothing.
 Please avoid wearing white or light clothing.

 Below Are Candidates That Are Not Eligible For Microblading

 - If you have “keloid” scars, you need to ask your doctor before your appointment (raised scarring)

 If you are currently taking any of these medications, your body will be less efficient with clotting and therefore lead to bleeding.
-It’s important I understand if you are prescribed any of these so please ask any questions you have about thing.
+Therefore, it’s important I understand if you prescribed to any of these so please ask any questions you have about these.

 - Triflusal (Disgren)

 - Ticagrelor (Brilinta)

 - Vorapaxar (Zontivity)